 Ericsson Research Datacenter (ER DC), in WASP also known as WARA-Common, is a research facility used by thousands of developers in different internal and external collaboration projects.
 We provide a free cloud environment for WASP researchers.
 On top of the cloud environment AI frameworks and CI/CD pipelines are offered.

-The mission of WARA Media is to build a multidisciplinary ecosystem around Media AI, connecting scientific fields and a diversity of industrial segments.
-WARA-Media addresses research topics related to the generation and analysis of media data, and extrinsic effects of the same.
+The mission of WARA Media and Language is to build a multidisciplinary ecosystem around Media AI, connecting scientific fields and a diversity of industrial segments.
+WARA-Media and Language addresses research topics related to the generation and analysis of media data, and extrinsic effects of the same.
 It provides data management and benchmarking, together with engineering support and legal consultation on IP matters.
 The arena is horizontal, viewing Media AI as both an area for research and as an enabling technology that intersects with the scenario arenas WARA-PS and WARA-SW.

 The WARA-PS focuses on heterogeneous system-of-systems in joint operation to handle complex scenarios around public safety.
 This includes unique autonomous vehicles and sensors in true multi-domain; in the air and space, on ground, on water and underwater.
 Collaboration between experienced engineers, researchers and real users ensures important use cases for industry and society as well as challenging research to be tested in real environment.